jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 ### Windows Settings

 - ##### Windows Settings
-  - [Require UAC Password even on Administrator Account] - Promt password for every approval.
+  - [Require UAC Password](#require-uac-password) - Promt password for every approval.
+Even as Administrator.
   - [Performance Options](#performance-options) - Remove Animations.
   - [Power Options](#power-options) - Lets your PC use more energy. ( Balanced is better )
   - [Mouse Properties](#mouse-properties) - Remove the feature that calculates the velocity of the mouse and adjusts the DPI.